Ji-Rath/MassAIExample/README.md

 - Mass Viewer Info Fragment
 - Mass Actor Fragment (For actor visualization)
 - Mass Visualization LOD Processor (Index 41)
+- LODCollectorProcessor is disabled by default for some reason, which is needed when entity counts are high

 ### Mass LOD
 - Mass LOD Collector Trait